Hartelijk welkom bij NEDERLAND PLUS

 Interested visitors can learn about the region in the visitor center.

 The Kyoto protocol recommends performance of climate protection where it can be implemented cost-effectively.
 In the meantime, however, there are sufficient reasons for more regional climate protection.
-We created the Nederland plus project on the encouragement of our clients, who wanted regional action in addition to our PROJECT TOGO climate protection project.
+We created the Nederland plus project on the encouragement of our clients, who wanted regional action in addition to climate protection projects initiated in third-world countries.

 Facts about the project: